Kentucky Trail Town

 This trail begins at the Depot Trailhead, takes the trail user up Railroad St., onto US 60, then to the intersection at 1025.
 At 1025, Green Alternate Trail converges with the Green Trail, then diverges at the intersection at Prater Road.
 1025 has beautiful country scenery, with rolling hills and a view of a working chestnut tree farm along the way.
 Where Green and Green Alternate diverge, Green Alternate continues on 1025.
 Further down, the trail turns onto Oakland Ridge.
 On this section, the traveler will move through a portion of lush state forest, coming out at the top of Oakland Ridge at the point where a beautiful vista of hills and open countryside can be enjoyed.
 At the end of Oakland Ridge road, the trail user will turn right onto KY 182 and follow it to the entrance of Carter Caves.

 Kentucky history enthusiasts can visit the gravesite of Gov.William Fields, as well as the site of his home, by using Green Alternate.
 From the point where you turn right off Railroad St. and onto US 60, you will travel .5m.
 On the right, you will see the entrance to the JOUAM & Eagle Cemetery – Gov. Fields’ grave is in the section closest to US 60.
 After this stop, get back on Green Alternate and travel east to the left turn onto 1025.
 Those interested in seeing Gov. Fields’ homesite can pass the 1025 turnoff and travel approximately .25m on US 60.
 The site is on the right – there is a historical marker.
 As another point of interest, just beyond the Fields’ homesite is Fields Bridge, the only arched bridge in KY Highway District Nine.
+There is a public access watercraft launch on the west end of the bridge.

 DIFFICULTY: For road biking, the difficulty level would be “difficult” due to steep grade.